Adam Smith (YouTuber): Hiatus, return and lawsuit with Agustin-Bunch

-Smith took a hiatus in YouTube on October 30, 2021, to take a "different direction in life" after his lawsuit with Bunch-Agustin disrupted his professional practice as a doctor and incurred heavy legal cost.
+Smith took a hiatus in YouTube, on 30 October 2021, to take a "different direction in life" after his lawsuit with Bunch-Agustin disrupted his professional practice as a doctor and incurred heavy legal cost.
 Smith would start a crowdfunding campaign since his indemnity insurer won't cover the cost of his case.

-Smith on February 6, 2023 announced that he would file a defense lawsuit against Agustin-Bunch using evidence he has accumulated.
+On 6 February 2023 Smith announced that he would file a defense lawsuit against Agustin-Bunch using evidence he has accumulated.
 He accused Agustin-Bunch of discouraging patients to undergo traditional cancer treatment to promote her own products leading to their deaths and the other doctor of humiliating Smith by tasking someone delivering him court papers of the case against him in his clinic during working hours.
 The delivery was filmed and uploaded into social media.
 Agustin-Bunch's side maintained that Smith has defamed her through his videos.

-He would upload a video on YouTube on February 22, 2023, marking the end of his hiatus where he discussed updates on his lawsuit.
+He would upload a video on YouTube on 22 February 2023, marking the end of his hiatus where he discussed updates on his lawsuit.

+In a pre-trial judgement Supreme Court judge Justice John Dixon rejected the majority of the claims in Arsenia Agustin-Bunch's filing, stating that most imputations in the videos ‘are expressions of opinion’.

 Personal life

 Smith is in a relationship with KC, a Filipino woman.
 When he announced his retirement from YouTube in 2021, Smith said that they planned to get married the following year.
 However the two were prevented from getting married as of February 2023 due to Smith suffering from anxiety and depression from dealing with a lawsuit with Agustin-Bunch.

+In 2024, he started an altercation towards known Hip-Hop Celebrity Mark Jayson Warnakulahewa, Also known as "Makagago Wazzup Man" to defend a YouTuber named "Nico David".
+The results of this altercation is still unknown.